-One of the best English castles would have to be the Tower of London, located on the north bank of the River Thames.
-It is an internationally famous and iconic structure that has been part of London’s skyline for 1,000 years.
+One of the best English castles (and possibly the most famous) would have to be the Tower of London.
+Located on the north bank of the River Thames the tower is an internationally famous and iconic structure that has been part of London’s skyline for 1,000 years.

 After building castles throughout the English countryside, William the Conqueror built the Tower of London to protect the city and to demonstrate his power.
 Since then, it has been a fortress, a royal home and a prison.

 Today it is one of the most popular tourist attractions in London and contains a wealth of history as well as the Crown Jewels.
 The Yeoman Warders, or the Beefeaters, greet visitors and explain the castle’s amazing history.

 Entry to the Tower of London is included in the London Pass.

 One of the most famous English castles is Windsor Castle, built in 1070 by William the Conqueror in Berkshire, some 24 miles outside of London.

 It is the oldest occupied castle in the world and has been home to 39 English monarchs.
 When not in Buckingham Palace, the Queen resides there.
 Since she can’t use all 1,000 rooms, some of the castle is open to the public.

 Visitors can tour the opulent state rooms and apartments and see a sizeable portion of the royal art collection.
 The grounds are impressive, as is the lovely gothic cathedral, St. George’s Chapel.